Skip to Content

 5. Can I dethatch and mow simultaneously?

-It is recommended that you initially trim your lawn to reduce the grass height.
-Once cut, you can now perform the dethatching by using the detachment blade attachment on your lawnmower.
-After you are done with it, mow the lawn with the lawnmower and finally rake off any demanding thatches.
-If you use a dethatching attachment that is behind your lawnmower, it is possible to dethatch and mow simultaneously, but success may vary on your situation.
+After you finish it, mow the lawn with the lawnmower and rake off any demanding thatches.
+Using a dethatching attachment behind your lawnmower makes it possible to dethatch and cut simultaneously, but success may vary depending on your situation.

-The presence of thatches in your lawnmower is detrimental to the grass and has harmful soil effects.
-The dense layer of roots, grass clippings, and stem hinder the flow of the essential nutrients, air, and water to the soil, which results in its deteriorating health.
+The presence of thatch, a layer of organic material consisting of roots, grass clippings, and stems, in your lawnmower is detrimental to the grass and has harmful soil effects.
+This dense layer hinders the flow of essential nutrients, water, air, and other beneficial elements to the soil.

 Leave a comment